pravega/gstreamer-pravega/README.md

 ## Getting Started with Ubuntu

-GStreamer 1.18.0 or higher is recommended.
-This comes standard with Ubuntu version 20.10.
+GStreamer 1.18.0 and 1.18.4 have been tested and are recommended.
+Version 1.18.0 comes standard with Ubuntu version 20.10.

 ### Clone this Repository